ant512/EarthShakerDS/README.md

  - Level Select: select a level from the level select menu
  - Custom Level: play a level created with the level editor
  - Sound Test: play with the game's sound effects
- - Level Editor: create or edit custom levelsout the level editor
+ - Level Editor: create or edit custom levels in the level editor

 Navigate to the desired option using the up and down buttons or the Select button.
 You can page through the options more quickly by using the left and